Shrine of Remembrance: Galleries of Remembrance

 In 2012 the Victorian Government announced that $22.5 million would be allocated to redevelop the Shrine's undercroft and extend it to the south.
 The same architects used on the 2003 visitors centre, Ashton Raggatt Macdougall, were engaged to design the new extension.
 The new exhibition space, known as the 'Galleries of Remembrance', was opened on Remembrance Day in 2014.
 A lifeboat from the ship SS Devanha, deployed during the landing at Anzac Cove at the start of the Gallipoli Campaign in 1915, is a centrepiece of the new development.

 The architecture of the Galleries project was highly awarded at the Victorian Architecture Awards in 2015, winning the Victorian Architecture Medal (highest award), the William Wardell Award for Public Architecture, the Melbourne Prize, John George Knight Award for heritage architecture and the Urban Design Architecture Award.
 Later in 2015 the project was also awarded the Sir Zelman Cowen Award for Public Architecture by the Australian Institute of Architects at the national architecture awards.

 2021 demonstration

 On 22 September 2021, during the sixth lockdown associated with the COVID-19 pandemic, more than 1,000 demonstrators amassed at the Shrine of Remembrance as a place to gather and peacefully protest against mandatory COVID-19 vaccinations.
 The use of the war memorial for their protest was condemned, as was their behaviour at the event.
 In a statement, RSL Victoria said: "Under no circumstances, ever, should the Shrine be a place of protest.
 If any individuals or groups choose to express their political views, positions or ideological theories in the grounds of the Shrine at any time, they are completely disrespecting the sanctity of this time-honoured space."
 Demonstrators were eventually removed by Victoria Police officers who employed non-lethal rounds and tear gas.

-Frontier Wars and Indigenous Representation

-Despite its comprehensive coverage of Australia's overseas military engagements, the Shrine of Remembrance has faced criticism for its lack of representation of the Australian frontier wars - conflicts between First Nations peoples and colonial settlers.
-Historians and Indigenous advocates have argued that these wars constitute a significant part of Australia's military history and should be acknowledged in national memorials.